 In the following sections, we take a deeper look into two vital macroeconomic variables; GDP and labor cost.

-GDP grew at a 6% CAGR between 2003 to 2022
+Real GDP grew at a 3% CAGR between 2003 to 2023

-Over the last two decades, the Central and Eastern European region has experienced remarkable economic growth, with its average GDP growth significantly outpacing the European Union’s average.
+Over the last two decades, the Central and Eastern European region has experienced remarkable economic growth, with its average Real GDP growth significantly outpacing the European Union’s average.
 This impressive performance can be attributed to several factors, including a robust demand underpinned by the growing number of middle-income consumers, a highly skilled workforce, and attractive investment incentives.
 As a result, the region has become a hotbed of mergers and acquisitions activity, with foreign buyers keen to tap into the high growth rates and favorable business environment.

 Growing workforce available for ⅓ wages in Western Europe

-Another key factor why the M&A activity in the CEE region rose over the years is the relatively low labor cost, which is significantly below the EU average.
+Another key factor why the M&A activity in the CEE region rose over the years is the relatively low labor cost, which is half the EU average.
 The region’s highly skilled workforce and lower wage costs provide an attractive proposition for foreign investors looking to enter the market.
 This combination of skilled labor and lower costs has made the region a preferred destination for companies looking to establish their foothold in Europe or expand their existing operations.

 Aventis Advisors Will Help You Navigate the CEE M&A Landscape